floh-bhaptics/ShadowLegend_bhaptics/README.md

   - [MelonLoader/Harmony Patching](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/MelonLoader/Harmony%20Patching.md)
   - [Harmony basics](https://api.raftmodding.com/modding-tutorials/harmony-basics)

 10. A good part of modding a game is making cool patterns.
-And if you have not here found it, here is the bhaptics site to do this: [https://designer.bhaptics.com/](https://designer.bhaptics.com/).
+And if you have not yet found it, here is the bhaptics site to do this: [https://designer.bhaptics.com/](https://designer.bhaptics.com/).
 Just log in using your normal bhaptics account and export the .tact files to your local bHaptics directory in your `Mods` folder.

 ## Testing and publishing the mod